SikuliX/SikuliX-Docs/src/main/resources/docs/source/scripting.rst

 SikuliX maintains a list of locations to search for images when they are not found in the current .sikuli folder (a.k.a.
 BundlePath).
 This list is maintained internally but can be inspected and/or modified using the following functions.

-**Version 1.2** will support image paths pointing to locations in the net as HTTP based URL's

-*NOTE:*
+*GENERAL NOTEs:*

 * as long as an image file has the ending .png, this might be omitted.
 * you might use subfolders as well, to form a relative path to an image file
-* an image path might point to a location inside of a jar file
+* an image path might point to a location inside a jar file or a location on the Java classpath
+* an image path might point to a folder in the net, that is accessible via HTTP
+* SikuliX internally manages a cache for the imagefile content (standard 64 MB), where images are held in memory, thus avoiding a reload on subsequent references to the same image file.

 .. index:: Bundle Path

 **The bundle path** can be accessed and modified so:

+**NOTE:** the bundle path can only be on the (local) file system, not in a jar, nor in the net (access via HTTP).
+If you need places in a jar or in the HTTP net, use the add function.

 .. py:function:: setBundlePath(path-to-a-folder)